| | |||||||

 However, in the adjuvant setting I would not use erlotinib as a single drug because we have data suggesting that chemotherapy improves survival in this setting, for instance, in Stage IIB NSCLC.
 Therefore, for such patients I would use chemotherapy and then add erlotinib, probably for a year.

-DR LOVE: Are you concerned about using a drug in practice that is being studied in adjuvant clinical trials but has not yet been approved in that setting?
+DR LOVE: Are you concerned about using a drug in practice that is being

 One might hold the opinion that patients should not receive adjuvant erlotinib off study, but considering the data with this drug in the metastatic setting, I believe it would be inconsistent not to administer it in the adjuvant setting for micrometastatic disease.
 If it’s proven to be harmful, then I won’t use it in that setting anymore.
 However, I won’t second-guess myself now because I don’t have evidence that it will be harmful and, indeed, it might help.